Yodo1Games/front-end-interview-project/README.md

 - The api and data processing logic are written in the 'context/global' file
 - The relevant content of the page is written under the 'views/testPage' file

-## How to submit code
-Fork code from this github to your own github, after finishing on your own github, submit pr to this github

 ## Available Scripts

 In the project directory, you can run: